CBS-HPC/.github/profile/README.md

 How to obtain computing and storage resources:

 All new users in DEIC Interactive HPC are awarded 1000 DKK computing (CPU) resources, as well as remote storage.
 You can use these resources to get acquainted with the system, run test jobs, etc.
 To use UCloud for research projects, e.g., with several collaborators/student assistants, etc., you can either:
 Request resources from a local CBS pool of computing and storage resources.
 You apply from UCloud by sending a grant request.
 If you have any questions about requesting resources, please contact RDM Support.

 ​Apply for the bi-annual ​application round for the national HPC resources (see "Latest news" section at the beginning of this page)

-​Other available HPC services:
+## Other available HPC services:

 Throughput HPC (type 2) and Large Memory HPC (type 3)